rdh59320/BLGE/README.md

  *OS* : Ubuntu 22.04.5 LTS ISO and Ubuntu 24.04.1 LTS ISO *Internet connexion* : Ethernet and fiber optic network with very high speed connection (downlaod speed = 880 Mbps and upload = 550 MBps, tested on https://www.speedtest.net/)
  *Tested Game* : Blade Runner Enhanced Edition (Steam app 1678420) *Compatibility tool* : GE-Proton 9.15 for experiments 1,2,5,6,7,8 and GE-Proton 9.16 for exp 3 and 4 using Proton-Qt (GE-Proton update does not had impact on the t6 time and thus on the total time as well)
+ *Measures* :

- *Measures* : t1 = Time to install OS (min) / t2 = Time to access Github repository in 1rst session (min) / t3 = Time to rune the program (min) / t4 = Time to load system in 2nd session / t5 = Time to set up Steam Platform and GE-Proton (min) / t6 = Time to reload Steam Platform after GE-Proton installation (min) / t7 = Time to download, run and acces the game menu / t tot = t1 + t2 +t3 +t4 +t5 +t6 +t7 (Total time elapsed from boot on empty drive to game menu access)
+   - t1 = Time to install OS (min)
+   - t2 = Time to access Github repository in 1rst session (min)
+   - t3 = Time to rune the program (min)
+   - t4 = Time to load system in 2nd session
+   - t5 = Time to set up Steam Platform and GE-Proton (min)
+   - t6 = Time to reload Steam Platform after GE-Proton installation (min)
+   - t7 = Time to download, run and acces the game menu
+   - t_tot = t1 + t2 +t3 +t4 +t5 +t6 +t7 (Total time elapsed from boot on empty drive to game menu access)
+ *Performance indexes* :
- *Performance index* : An indicator is created for the total process with the objective to access the game menu within 1 hour --> Perf-Ind  = (60 x 100) / t tot(min) assuming
+ - An indicator is created for the total process with the objective to access the game menu within 1 hour --> P1  = (60 x 100) / t tot(min)
+ - Another one was designed to assess the "ready-to-use" time by removing t7 from t_tot because it was very dependant to the internet download speed (most of t7 come from game download time) --> P2 = (60 x 100) / (t_tot - t7)
  *Parameters Levels* :
  | Parameter        | Ubuntu Version | ROM Type  | RAM Quantity |
  | ------|-----|-----|-----|
  | Level -1 | 22.04 Jammy Jellyfish | HDD 5400RPM | 4GB DDR3 |
   | Level +1 | 24.04 Noble Numbat | SSD 6Gb/s | 8GB DDR3 |
 *Design of experiments* :
 | Exp | Ubuntu | ROM | RAM | Run Order |
 |------|-----|-----|-----|-----|